-Where a school is named in a child's Education, Health and Care Plan, the Admissions Authority for the school is legally required to admit the child to the school.
+Where a school is named in a child's Statement of Special Educational Needs or Education, Health and Care Plan, the Admissions Authority for the school is legally required to admit the child to the school.
 Such children will therefore be allocated places at the named school before the oversubscription criteria is applied.